View of the offshore windfarms in the Irish Sea

-Travel to the end of the Fylde Coast to Fleetwood and the River Wyre estuary, and the Lake District, Morecambe Bay, Heysham and Lancaster come into clear view.
+Beyond the River Wyre estuary is Knott End, the Lake District, Morecambe Bay, Heysham and Lancaster.
+Depending on the weather they all come into clear view.

 It's amazing how the various landmarks look so different when viewed from the various places on the coastline, because of the way that the convex curve positions you at different angles.

 Follow the links for more detailed information about each of the views.

 Why don't you Sign Up to Keep Up?